hanhy06/embellish_chat/docs/README.md

 ### Text Placeholder API

 This mod supports dynamic data through the Text Placeholder API.
-The Text Placeholder API applies to the mention title, all presets used in rules, and the options that users can configure.
+The Text Placeholder API applies to the mention title, all presets used in rules, and any options that users can configure.

 ---
 ## 📊 TPS Latency Test